 Some trees with "cedar" in their common names aren't actually "true" cedars in the Cedrus genus.
 The Eastern red cedar (Juniperus virginiana, zones 2-9), is an extremely cold-tolerant evergreen that can thrive in an alkaline or acidic soil (6.0-8.0).

 The Eastern white cedar, also called Northern white cedar and American arborvitae (Thuja occidentalis, zones 2-7) is another extremely cold-tolerant evergreen, but this tree needs moist alkaline soils (greater than 8.0) to flourish.
 The Western red cedar (Thuja plicata, zones 5-7) evergreen flourishes on acidic to alkaline soil (5.0-8.0).

 The pH of soil measures the level of hydrogen in the soil.
 When hydrogen leaves the soil, the soil becomes acidic; conversely, when more hydrogen enters the soil, it becomes alkaline, or basic.

-A scale from 0 to 14 determines the pH, with a pH of 7 at the neutral median point; anything below is acidic and above the median is alkaline.
-The average pH for cedar trees ranges from 6.0 to 7.5.
+A scale from 0 to 14 determines the pH, with a pH of 7 at the neutral median point; anything below is acidic and anything above the median is alkaline.
+The average pH for cedar trees ranges from 6.0 to 8.0.

 Plants Compatible With Cedars

 Plants with similar soil and nutrient requirements can thrive beneath cedar trees.
-While many plants will not grow in the acidic soil beneath cedar trees, plants such as blueberries and rhododendrons tend to thrive there.
+While many plants will not grow in the acidic soil beneath cedar trees, plants such as blueberries (Vaccinium spp.) and rhododendrons (Azalea spp.) tend to thrive there.